OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 \
 \
+The NIH/NCBI now provide IFSAC (Interagency Food Safety Analytics Collaboration - CDC) food categorization in the metadata files.
+(CDC website: https://www.cdc.gov/foodsafety/ifsac/projects/food-categorization-scheme.html).
+This categorization scheme was further simplified for use with this code/publication (see the sources_IFSAC.csv file).

-Isolation source for environmental/other (epi_type) data from NCBI has been curated* for submissions up until the listed dates for the following genera/species:
+Where IFSAC categories were not provided, isolation source for environmental/other (epi_type) data from NCBI has been curated* for submissions up until the listed dates for the following genera/species:

 	Genus species		 Last Curation Date
 	Acinetobacter spp.	: 2021-04-20